 - List of of Countries Giving Citizenship by Investment

-A passport, is must in the wealth management portfolio for High-net-worth individuals.
-It is also considered as an insurance policy of the twenty first century for asset protection.
-These shiny new gold standard investment passports have become an ultimate luxury item – a future investment for family generation.
+A Golden passport is a collectors item (along with super cars, artefacts, art) and is must in the wealth management portfolio for High-net-worth families, especially family offices who hold millions in assts.
+The more passports, more merry.
+It is also modern day insurance policy of the twenty first century for asset protection.
+These shiny new gold standard investment passports have become an ultimate luxury item – a future investment for generations of family.

 Citizenship by investment schemes provide an an excellent opportunity for wealthy families to become dual citizens by investment.
 One important benefit for dual citizens, is they are allowed to carry more than one passport.